 From Padang of course those on the run hoped to be rescued by a ship and evacuated to safety!

-There were three 2/4th relocated from Java to Sumatra by the Japanese: Harold Booth, Noel Banks and Robert McAskil.
+There were three 2/4th relocated from Java to Sumatra by the Japanese during 1944 (to work on Railway) Harold Booth, Noel Banks and Robert McAskil.

 McAskil departed Java with Java Party No. 20 arriving in Singapore on 21 May 1944.
 Booth and Banks were transported to from Bicycle Camp Batavia with Java Party No. 22 arriving Singapore 1 July 1944.